cyverse/atmosphere-guides/src/project_contribution_guide/project_contribution_guide.md

 We should consider tagging this fork
 - [https://github.com/edwins/gateone](https://github.com/edwins/gateone)

+#### Who Can Tag?

+You have to be an admin of a repository to be able to tag releases.
+Ask an admin to create the tag if you don't have access.

 ### Release Structure

 The structure of releases is inspired by [Chrome/Chromium](http://blog.assembla.com/AssemblaBlog/tabid/12618/bid/36341/Secrets-of-rapid-release-cycles-from-the-Google-Chrome-team.aspx).
 We aim to deliver new code to production every 5 weeks.
 Those 5 weeks are split into 3 sprints (2 sprints of 2-weeks and a single 1-week sprint).